 Michael Lincoln is chair of Cooley's business department, a partner in the Venture Capital and Mergers and Acquisitions practice groups and leads firmwide lateral recruiting and strategic growth efforts at Cooley.
-In 1999, Mr. Lincoln co-founded the Reston office and now maintains offices in Reston and New York.
+In 1999, Mr. Lincoln co-founded the Reston office.

 Mr. Lincoln is an adjunct professor at the University of Virginia School of Law where he teaches a course on emerging growth companies and venture capital.